terryyufei/echoes/README.md

 <h3>Introduction</h3>
 <p>
-    Welcome to Echoes, a blog platform where every echo unveils a new tale.
+    Welcome to <a href="https://echoesblog.tech/index">Echoes,</a>  a blog platform where every echo unveils a new tale.
 This project was developed as part of my ALX End of Foundations Portfolio.
     Echoes enables users to sign up, sign in, and share their thoughts through blog posts.
     Additionally, users have the ability to update their profiles, follow, and unfollow each other, fostering a dynamic and engaging community.
     And the best part is that users don't even have to sign up inorder to read the posts!